seth-griffin/seth-griffin.github.io/_posts/2025-12-11-introduction-arc-programming-language.markdown

 layout: post
 title:  "Introduction to the Arc Programming Language"
 date:   2025-12-11 13:01:00 -0600
-categories: programming functional-programming lisp scheme arc
+categories: programming functional-programming LISP scheme arc
 ---

 # Introduction to the Arc Programming Language

-Arc is a lisp dialect built on top of Racket (formerly scheme)
+Arc is a LISP dialect built on top of Racket (formerly scheme)

 ## Quick start